Note: Currently this product is out of stock,but can still be purchased from TamarinTech.

 - All steppers are controlled by the Programmable Realtime Unit (PRU) for hard real time operation.

 - Single 12 to 24V PSU, fans are still 12V.

-- Compatible with BeagleBone and BeagleBone Black
+- Compatible with BeagleBone and BeagleBone Black (not included)

 - Controllable via Ethernet, USB and Manga Screen